I gotta feeling I’m the type of golfer Proud 90 founder Rick Versace was thinking about when he developed the concept for his golf clothing company.

 “They were wearing bathing suits, with their hats on backwards and no shoes,” Versace recalls.
 “It looked like they were having a blast and I started thinking how I could design fun and functional golf wear to try and capture that attitude.”

-A year and half ago, he started his south Florida-based company and apparently there are lots of golfers out there “who just wanna have fun.”
+A two and a half years ago, he started his south Florida-based company and apparently there are lots of golfers out there “who just wanna have fun.”

 Let’s face it, the average score in the U.S.A. for 18 holes of golf is 91.
 So, Versace has a fairly large market to tap, ya think.

 I fit right into his golf score parameters.
 On a great day, when I’m knocking in wild 20 footers to save par, I can score in the high 80s.
 On other days, when I’m spraying the ball all over the course, breaking 100 is a major accomplishment.

 I recently took a test run with some Proud 90 gear.
 On a steamy 94 degree Florida day I hit the range to swat some golf balls wearing their Masters White polo.

 The first thing I noticed is the shirt is made in the U.S.A. and it definitely looks and feels like high quality apparel.
 Once I put it on I liked the soft feel and flexibility of the fabric, which has a modicum of stretch to it.
 The shirt is made of 92% polyester and 8% spandex.

 While pounding balls for about 45 minutes and working up a good ol’ Florida sweat, I found the shirt to be very breathable.
 I headed to the clubhouse snack bar for a frosty brew and the shirt was already starting to dry and it looked just as good as when I started.

 The Masters White is a great look.
 I’m a huge Masters fan so this shirt was a natural for me.
 There are two other Masters inspired shirts, plus Proud 90 has an eclectic assortment of shirts to appeal to just about any golfer’s attitude, color and design tastes.